a-pohlman/XBee-Sniffer-Interface/README.md

 Assuming everything went correctly, you should have a working version of XSI using python!

-### NOTES & WARNINGS
+### NOTES & WARNINGS DURING SETUP
 > [!IMPORTANT]
-> Inside the bin folder, you will also find a folder named 'cache.'
+> Inside the XSI_[VERSION] folder, you will also find a folder named 'cache.'
 When running tests with the 'default' path, this is where it will automatically store those files.

+> [!WARNING]
+> In its current state for the Windows 11, it is recommended not to store XSI in 'Program Files' folder as it has been known to crash and cannot save data in the default cache folder.
+Instead it is recommended to keep the program anywhere in the users files.

 > [!CAUTION]
 > It's important that you do not move any files or folders outside of the bin folder as this can and will cause the application to freeze and crash!

-> [!WARNING]
+> [!CAUTION]
-> In its current state for the Windows 11 executable, it is recommended not to store XSI in 'Program Files' folder as it has been known to crash and cannot save data in the default cache folder.
-Instead it is recommended to keep the program anywhere in the users files.
+> Most Linux distributions tend NOT to have Tkinter / Tcl installed by default or built with python distributions.
+You'll have to install Tkinter manually for python on your own in order for the application to work on Linux based distributions.

 ## Help
 If you want to know how the app works, a PDF has been provided that will give all the knowledge needed on how to use the app.
-Navigate into the bin folder, and you should see a PDF labeled, 'help.pdf.'
-For your convience, the app also has a help button that you can click to open the PDF directly.
-For any issues with the app or if something is bugged, please feel free to use the issues tab to report them.
+To access it, simply open the XSI application and click on the help button.
+This will open up the XSI Help document in the default browser.
+> NOTE: You can also find it in XSI_[VERSION] > bin > tools folder either downloaded or in the Github repository.